 UHIL and UPE calculate their solvency capital requirement ("SCR") according to the Standard Formula methodology.
-At 31 December 2022, UHIL had a solvency coverage ratio, calculated using the Standard Formula methodology, of 139.94% and UPE had a solvency coverage ratio of 156.69%.
+At 31 December 2023, UHIL had a solvency coverage ratio, calculated using the Standard Formula methodology, of 145% and UPE had a solvency coverage ratio of 154%.

-UHIL's Own Funds are all classified as Tier 1, with the exception of a $\pounds$ 20,000k Loan Note.
+UHIL's Own Funds are all classified as Tier 1, with the exception of a £20,000k Loan Note.

-UPE's Own Funds are classified as Tier 1, with the exception of a £20,000k Loan Note UPE issued to Utmost International Isle of Man Limited ("UIIOML"), which was established as a Tier 2 capital instrument.
+UPE's Own Funds are classified as Tier 1, with the exception of a £20,000k Loan Note issued by UPE to Utmost International Isle of Man Limited ("UIIOML"), which was established as a Tier 2 capital instrument.
 The table below outlines the Own Funds that are eligible to meet the SCR and minimum capital requirement ("MCR").